 - lack of communication between works management and suppliers.

 - the effective presence and precise placement of materials on the construction site.

 These are just some of the reasons that cause delays and inefficiencies, resulting in the need to revise what has been planned so far.

 The continuous need to reduce, manage and re-organize project timing according to more dynamic and analytical evaluations can be satisfied when adopting certain new tools and methodologies.

-The focal point of 5D BIM is the “Quantity Take Off“, which consists in the measurements extraction from a project to define the material/s quantity necessary for one or more elements modelling.
+5D BIM modelling consists in the measurements extraction from a project to define the material/s quantity necessary for cost estimation and analysis.

 Typically, the cost estimate updates in parallel with how the project design evolves, with the risk of data loss during the updating process (the probability is quite high!).

 6D BIM is associated with energy efficiency and sustainable development of new or existing buildings.

 The concept of sustainability can be examined from three different points of view:

 - environmental, in terms of the ability to reproduce and maintain natural resources